 Lientz and Swanson showed perfective maintenance accounts for over half of all maintenance effort.
-Furthermore, three fourths of all maintenance is either perfective or adaptive maintenance.
+Furthermore, three-fourths of all maintenance is either perfective or adaptive maintenance.
 While it’s commonly believed that most maintenance is corrective, this category accounts for less than a fourth of all maintenance.
 Preventative maintenance is only three percent of the total maintenance.
 Subsequent studies show a similar distribution of effort.
-The chart below shows the shows the proportion of total maintenance time by maintenance type:
+The chart below shows the proportion of total maintenance time by maintenance type:

 Dr. Berry Boehm proposed the Constructive Cost Estimation Model (COCOMO) in 1981 to estimate maintenance costs.
 The basic model is still in use today, although the specific scoring algorithms have been revised several times to reflect new information and technological advances.
 This model estimates the annual maintenance cost of the project from the total development costs.

 The bulk of this procedure deals with estimating the development cost when the project hasn’t been completed yet.
 On cases where the project is complete, the development cost should already be known with a high degree of confidence.
 Once the development cost is available, estimating the annual maintenance cost is relatively straightforward.